SteveDog16/Ames-Housing/README.md

 ![image](https://github.com/SteveDog16/Ames-Housing/assets/96502117/df424f08-9989-4025-9684-97112f86ce12)
 (at 33% zoom view)
 ![image](https://github.com/SteveDog16/Ames-Housing/assets/96502117/57eb5455-58f6-4f40-9dcc-1ce4a838ad27)
-The "Property and Building Analysis" section provides a comprehensive exploration of the dataset, offering valuable insights into property features and building classifications.
+The Property and Building Analysis section provides a comprehensive exploration of the dataset, offering valuable insights into property features and building classifications.
 Key components include:
 - **Building Class Explanation Table:** A table enumerates various building classes with clear explanations, aiding users in understanding the significance of each class.
 - **Distribution of Building Classes:** A dynamic pie chart illustrates the distribution of building classes based on their counts, providing an overview of the dataset's composition.
 - **Sliders:** Users can look at, filter, and explore each graph and their characteristics through a dropdown containing specific variables and interactive sliders, refining the dataset based on price range, original construction date, and remodel date.